LudovicGardy/halyzia_CNN/README.md

 The objective is to allow users to understand the deep-learning component of our detection procedure, which is a major step.
 User can use his own data or use the data we provide on this page.

 The model is a convolutional neural network (CNN) trained to recognise scalograms of 400 ms portions of EEG activity containing or not containing an FR.
-It can be adapted to macro-EEG or micro-EEG data (demo here: https://github.com/LudovicGardy/Ladybird_short_shared/blob/master/program/start_demo.ipynb).
+It can be adapted to macro-EEG or micro-EEG data (https://github.com/LudovicGardy/Halyzia_short_demo/blob/master/program/start_demo.ipynb).

 The user provides a 400 ms time series and the sampling rate as input.
 The algorithm will perform the following steps: